What Is Seed Germination?

 Germinating seeds offers quite an extensive list of benefits to growers.
 The most obvious one is the availability of a wide range of strains.
 When it comes to buying seeds, you can purchase from either an online or in-person seed bank.
 Whichever you go with, you'll be astounded at the diversity you have at your fingertips.

 Plus, you can buy a bunch of different seeds and store them for a prolonged period of time.
 With clones, you have to get them rooted as soon as you take them for the most part.

 Furthermore, seeds yield more than clones.
 Because a clone is a replication of an existing plant, growers claim it doesn't have the same capability in terms of growth rate & yield potential.

 So, the benefits of germinating seeds can be summarized as diversity in strain and genetic selection, better yields, and healthier plants.
 However, there are some drawbacks to starting seeds too.

 The Drawbacks Of Germinating Seeds

 There are two main drawbacks of starting seeds over starting clones: time, difficulty, and the guessing game of wondering whether the seed is male or female.

 If you choose to start seedlings over taking clones, you can expect to add at least 3 weeks to the timeline.
 This isn't a super quick process.

 The recipe for popping seeds is simple - but getting it just right is not.
-Plus, not every seed you attempt to pop, will pop.
-Some will be duds - even if you provide the perfect conditions.
+Plus, not every seed you attempt to pop will be successful due to seed dormancy, even if you provide the perfect environmental conditions.

 The final drawback of starting seeds is the guessing game if you didn't purchase from a reputable seed bank.
 You won't know if your plant is male or female until you see either flowers or pollen sacs.

 Of course, buying feminized seeds from a trustworthy seed bank will prevent this issue, so it's hardly a drawback if you do things right!

 What Do You Need To Germinate Seeds & Pop A Taproot?